nggit/tremolo-docs/tasks.md

 title: Tasks and Contexts
 ---

-You can create asynchronous tasks using the [loop.create_task()](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.loop.create_task) directly or `request.protocol.create_task()`.
+You can create asynchronous tasks using the [loop.create_task()](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.loop.create_task) directly or `request.server.create_task()`.
 The difference is that the latter is tracked by the server and will be canceled when the client disconnects.

 To run tasks that keep running in the background even if the client connection is lost use `server['app'].create_task()`.
 The reference of these tasks will be in `server['globals'].tasks`.